zhutoutoutousan/A-study-note-as-a-beginner/software/_log/log-SW_AWS.md

                   - Q23
                     - With Amazon SQS version 2008-01-01, the maximum message size for both SOAP and Query requests is 8KB
                   - Q29
+                  - Q34
+                    - Can different components read the same queue concurrently?
+                      - There's no need
+                  - Q39
+                    - Amazon SQS stands for Simple Queue Services, and provides a cost-effective way to decouple the components of your application through an asynchronous message queue service
+                  - **Q42**
+                  - Q48
+                    - AWS reserve the right to delete a queue if none of the following requests have been issued against the queue for more than 30 consecutive days
+                  - Q54
+                  - **Q65**
+                    - X.509 Certificate
              - SWF
                - Q14
            -  Authentication
               -  ASG
                  -  Q15
                  -  **Q30**
+              -  ACL
+                 -  Q56
+                    -  The only recommended use case for the S3 bucket ACL is to grant the write permission to the Amazon S3 Log Delivery group to write access log objects to the user's bucket.
               -  IAM
                  -  **Q17**
                     -  The IAM policy is never region specific.
+                       -  What if I want it to be?
+                          -  Is there any use case?
+                          -  If so, how to do it?
                  -  Q27
+                 -  **Q32**
+                 -  Q40
+                    -  [ ] Look at other options
+                    -  [ ] Look at docs
+                 -  **Q41**
+                 -  Q44
+                 -  Q47
+                 -  Q49
+                    -  The statement is the main element of the IAM policy and it is a must for a policy.
+Elements such as condition, version and ID are not required.
+                 -  Q51
+                 -  Q53
+                 -  Q55
                  -  Q260
                     -  IAM resources are all global; there is no regional constraint
            -  Networking